 The Black Alliance for Peace (BAP) seeks to recapture and redevelop the historic anti-war, anti-imperialist, and pro-peace positions of the radical black movement.
-Through educational activities, organizing and movement support, organizations and individuals in the Alliance will work to oppose both militarized domestic state repression, and the policies of de-stabilization, subversion and permanent war agenda of the U.S. state globally.
+Through educational activities, organizing and movement support, organizations and individuals in the Alliance will work to oppose both militarized domestic state repression, and the policies of de-stabilization, subversion and the permanent war agenda of the U.S. state globally.

 Background & Rationalization

-The black radical perspective sees the relationship of black people in the U.S. through a much different lens than the fictional accounts of the U.S. origin myths.
-The stark reality of the barbaric Atlanta slave trade, Indigenous land thief and brutal genocidal policies occupy the center of that perspective.
-The strategy of colonialist war, systematic state and private violence is seen as the heart of the methodology for establishing and then maintaining the first White supremacist republic in the history of human societies.
-Indeed, the establishment of the United States with the ratification of the constitution in 1789 in the midst of the turmoil in France and the beginnings of the French revolution is not seen from the radical black perspective as the dawn of a new day for human liberation in either country, but the continuation and reconsolidation of what Rodrick Bush called the Pan European colonial project, that vicious, hegemonic project that was fueled by the European invasion of the Americas’ in 1492.
+The Black radical perspective sees the relationship of Black people in the United States through a much different lens than the fictional accounts of U.S. origin myths.
+The stark reality of the barbaric Atlantic slave trade, Indigenous land theft and brutal genocidal policies occupy the center of that perspective.
+The strategy of colonialist war, as well as systematic state and private violence, is what we see as the heart of the methodology for establishing and then maintaining the first White supremacist republic in the history of human societies.
+Indeed, the establishment of the United States with the ratification of the constitution in 1789 in the midst of the turmoil in France and the beginnings of the French revolution is not seen from the radical Black perspective as the dawn of a new day for human liberation in either country, but the continuation and re-consolidation of what Rodrick Bush called the "Pan European Colonial Project," that vicious, hegemonic campaign that was fueled by the European invasion of the Americas in 1492.

 Despite the high-sounding proclamations of liberalism and enlightenment thought that asserted the universal equality and inherit rights, systematic, extreme, unspeakable violence constituted the relationships between Europeans and the racialized “others.”
 For the Africans who ended up in the United States, not one decade of peace has existed between African descendants and white authorities.